 Working with a traditional lender like a bank can be a long and frustrating process.
 Banks typically have lengthy application processes and require extensive documentation putting borrowers through the ringer.
 They also have strict credit requirements, which can be difficult for new businesses to meet.

 Entrepreneurs love online lenders like AdvancePoint Capital as we are a much faster and easier option than banks for Pennsylvania small business loans.
 We have a simple and straightforward application process, using technology, we can fund your loan in as little as 24 hours.
-We also have less strict credit requirements, making it easier for new businesses to qualify.
+Our credit requirements are more lenient, which can benefit newly established businesses that may have difficulty qualifying for traditional loans.

 Pennsylvania Small Business Loans